“How Can I Skate Faster?”

 To have optimal balance and exert as much power as possible per skating stride, you need to bring up your strength in the semimembranosus and the semitendinosus.
 Additionally, hamstrings also act as major knee stabilizers and help prevent lower-body injury risk.

 Hamstring curls alone won’t do the trick.
 Variation is key with training the hamstrings; lying/seated/kneeling hamstring curls, DB or BB stiff legged deadlifts, BB hip thrusts, Swiss ball single leg curls, among many other movements can all be properly implemented in your training.
 Two more things to make note of, hamstrings respond greater to lower rep ranges + higher weight (below 8 reps) and keep in mind the placement of your toes, the way in which your toes are pointing trains different components of the hamstring.
 Like I said, variation is key.

 #3: Rotator cuffs

 The rotator cuffs usually get overlooked no matter who you are.
-I test everybody

-    who comes my way in the rotator cuffs and often find either very weak rotators

-    or very imbalanced rotators.
-It’s almost never not a problem as not many people

-    who don’t receive professional training advice know how to train them properly.
+I test everybody who comes my way in the rotator cuffs and I often find either very weak rotators or very imbalanced rotators.
+It’s almost always a problem as not many people who don’t receive professional training advice know how to train them properly.

-    So if you weigh 200lbs, you should be able to cleanly rep out 8 reps of 20lbs in
+So if you weigh 200lbs, you should be able to cleanly rep out 8 reps of 20lbs in this exercise.

-    this exercise.
 If you can do this, you’re doing great.
-If you do not meet these

-    requirements you need some work.
+If you do not meet these requirements you need some work.